edsu/inkdroid.org/support/index.md

 ---
 layout: page
-title: Things I Support
+title: People I Support
 ---

-## Support
+## People I Support

 I like [Molly White](https://www.mollywhite.net/)'s [idea](https://www.youtube.com/watch?v=MTaeVVAvk-c) that the web isn't just a place for big corporations.
 It's a place where we can try new things, and support others that are doing work that we like.
 With that in mind, these are people and projects I choose to financially support who work on the web: